The Apprenticeship

 I moved to the center of the wide space

-with notebook and pen, intending
+with notebook and pen, surrounded

 to write.
 I studied the massive

-paper works we constructed, mounted
+paper works we built and mounted

-to walls with small magnets and
+to walls with small magnets or

 suspended from the ceiling